SaravanaKumar05621/19CS404-DBMS-Lab-Manual/Experiment4_AggregateGroupByHaving/README.md

 ## RESULT
-Thus, the SQL queries to implement aggregate functions, GROUP BY, and HAVING clause have been executed successfully.
+Thus, the SQL queries to implement subqueries and views have been executed successfully.